 World Table Tennis Day is celebrated by organizing activities, such as tournaments and exhibitions on the streets, clubs, bars, schools, workplaces, shopping centers and more.
 All of these events can be registered on the official website of the day, tt4all.com, to join the world wide celebration.

 For those who are looking for other ways to celebrate World Table Tennis Day, consider taking some time to watch competitive world tennis on TV.
 Those who have trouble finding games on television might be able to find them online through YouTube.
 Check out the Team USA website to get a list of where to view sanctioned table tennis events.
 It might even be fun to share it on social media so friends can know what day it is and enjoy the celebration as well!

 What is World Table Tennis Day?

 World Table Tennis Day is observed by people around the world who celebrate the sport of table tennis as well as the universality and inclusiveness it represents.

 World Table Tennis Day takes place on April 23 of each year.

 Yes!
 Table Tennis has been included as an Olympic sport since 1988, including singles and doubles for men and women.

 The invention of table tennis is credited to Englishman David Foster in 1890.

 When did World Table Tennis Day start?

-World Table Tennis Day was founded in the year 2015 and has been celebrated on April 6 since then.
+World Table Tennis Day was founded in the year 2015 and was originally celebrated on April 6.